alvinadjei/Eyeblink/README.md

 - Other materials shown in the image at the top come from Thorlabs

 ### Software
 The code for this project is written in Python and in the Arduino IDE.
-The required Python libraries and their versions are specified in _requirements.txt_.
+The required Python libraries and their versions are specified in <code>requirements.txt</code>.
 To install them, run <code>python -m pip install -r requirements.txt</code>
 in the terminal in the project's root directory.